amfern/conveyor.js/README.md

-players controlls using watchers mechanics to see if controls has changes and should be updateed accordinly, maybe we should use the new es6 watched function for that create cleanup function for when component is destroyed never use same component instance for more then one entity, make core handle the creation of duplicatied components each engine loop
+players controlls using watchers mechanics to see if controls has changes and should be updateed accordinly, maybe we should use the new es6 watched function for that create cleanup function for when component is destroyed never use same component instance for more then one entity, make core handle the creation of duplicatied components each engine loop creating entity should allow the setting of initial components values

 ### Develop Notes